Class Schedule

 You are required to have the current textbook for this course.
 If you already own one or have access to one before, during, and after the class, you do not need to purchase one.
 If you do not have a current textbook, you can purchase one directly from the AHA:

-BLS Provider Manual e-Book: https://shopcpr.heart.org/bls-provider-manual-ebook
+BLS Provider Manual e-Book: BLS Provider Manual - e-Book

-BLS Provider Manual - Soft Cover: https://shopcpr.heart.org/bls-provider-manual
+BLS Provider Manual - Soft Cover: BLS Provider Manual - Soft Cover

 This is a Recertification course.
 All participants must have a current PALS card or a card with an expiration date less than 90 days from the class.
+Please call ith any questions.

 Now updated for 2025 with new science updates and an emphasis on skills-based competencies.